All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical Evidence

-Cerebrolysin boasts the most strong clinical evidence for TBI treatment among all peptide therapies.
-A landmark study by Bornstein et al. (Journal of Neurotrauma, 2018) involving 818 severe TBI patients showed that Cerebrolysin treatment resulted in 23% better functional outcomes at 90 days compared to standard care alone.
+Cerebrolysin has the most strong clinical evidence for TBI treatment among all peptide therapies.
+A phase 3 study by Bornstein et al. (Journal of Neurotrauma, 2018) involving 818 severe TBI patients showed that Cerebrolysin treatment resulted in 23% better functional outcomes at 90 days compared to standard care alone.

 The CAPTAIN trial, a randomized controlled study published in Critical Care Medicine (2019), demonstrated that patients receiving Cerebrolysin showed significantly improved Glasgow Outcome Scale scores and reduced mortality rates.
 Neuroimaging revealed enhanced white matter integrity and increased cortical thickness in treated patients.